 The Commercial Automobile Liability Insurance policy must include as Additional Insured the City and County of San Francisco and its Officers, Agents, and Employees.

-Reserved.
-(Auto Pollution Additional Insured Endorsement)
+Reserved (“Pollution Additional Insured Endorsement”).

 Waiver of Subrogation.
 The Workers’ Compensation Liability Insurance policy(ies) shall include a waiver of subrogation in favor of City for all work performed by the Contractor, and its employees, agents and subcontractors.